lambdaworks/scurl-detector/website/docs/overview/overview_usage.md

 }
 ```

 `allowed` represents the hosts of URLs which the detector is supposed to detect, while `denied` specifies the hosts of URLs which the detector should ignore.
-You don't have to specify a subdomain, as they are ignored inside the detector.
+You don't have to specify a www subdomain, as it is assumed.

 If you want to instantiate a `UrlDetector` with the default configuration, you can use `UrlDetector.default`: